Fostering teamwork is a top priority for leaders.

 That’s because it provides key organizational benefits.

 It boosts productivity, increases efficiency, and empowers employees.
-More important, it improves customer service and customer satisfaction.
+More importantly, it improves customer service and customer satisfaction.

 Being part of a team comes from feeling part of something larger than you, which has a lot to do with an employee’s understanding of the organization’s mission.